binford2k/fidget/README.md

 # Fidget
 A cross platform tool to prevent your computer from sleeping.

 ## Overview

+Do you really dig `caffeinate` on OS X and wish that you could use it on Windows?
+Are you building something that supports multiple platforms and need the display to stay on without much fuss?
+Does the phrase "[Yes.
+`gnome-screensaver` has a simple to use DBus API for this](https://wiki.gnome.org/Projects/GnomeScreensaver/FrequentlyAskedQuestions#I.27m_developing_an_application_that_has_a_fullscreen_mode.__Is_there_a_way_that_I_can_disable_the_screensaver.3F)" make you irrationally angry?

+If so, this might be the tool for you.
+Fidget provides both a commandline tool and a library to simply and easily inhibit sleep on all major platforms.

+## Usage

-Usage : `fidget [-o <options>] [command]`
+    $ fidget [-o <options>] [command]

+Options should be passed as a comma-separated list.
 Sleep options may very between platforms.
-Each platform will include at least the following core options:
+Each platform will include at least the following core
+options:

   * `display` will prevent the display from sleeping.
   * `sleep` prevent the system from sleeping.